sosy-lab/cpachecker/lib/native/source/mpfr-java/README.md

     ./lib/native/source/mpfr-java/compile.sh
 ```

-Once the build is complete the needed *.so files are copied to the cpachecker/lib
+Once the build is complete the needed *.so files will be copied to the cpachecker/lib
-folder and can be used from there.
+folder.
+From there they can then be pushed to the CPAchecker repository to update the library.

 ### Updating the Podman image